-Two lanes on Auckland Harbour Bridge closed due to police incident
+Police incident which closed lanes on Auckland Harbour Bridge resolved

 And a pedestrian is fighting for their life after being struck by a car in Papatoetoe this morning.

-Police say they are responding to "reports of concern for a person's wellbeing" on the Harbour Bridge.
+Earlier this morning, police said they were responding to "reports of concern for a person's wellbeing" on the Harbour Bridge.

 "A number of citybound lanes have closed as a precaution.
 This is an ongoing matter and motorists should expect delays."

-NZTA said that due to a police issue the left southbound lanes on the Harbour Bridge were currently closed.
+NZTA said that due to a police issue the left southbound lanes on the Harbour Bridge were had been closed.

 "Please merge right with care to use lanes 3-4-5 south and expect delays."

-A photo shows traffic backing up in the southbound lanes heading up the bridge.
+A photo showed traffic backing up in the southbound lanes heading up the bridge.

+However police say the incident has now been resolved and the lanes reopened.

 Meanwhile, traffic is being diverted and motorists warned to expect delays after pedestrian was critically injured in South Auckland this morning, closing a section of Great South Rd.